nnq-huy/huynguyen-preassignment-2023/README.md

 Technology stack used: Back-end: Node.JS with Express - Database: PostgreSQL.
-Front-end: ReactNative on Android.
+Front-end: ReactNative and Flutter on Android

 ## Backend: